raoul2000/raoul2000.github.io/content/posts/map-1/index.en.md

 ```

 In this animation, the function `map` takes 2 arguments:
-- `f`: a function that take one argument and returns one value
+- `f`: a function that takes one argument and returns a value
 - `coll`: a *collection* of items

 `map` returns a new list made of the result of *f* applied to each item from the *collection*.
 Consequently the list returned by `map` always contains the same number of items than the *collection* passed as argument.